bednar/launch-lagoon/README.md

 - `companyName`: The name of your company.
 This name is used in the footer of the landing page.
 - `appName`: The name of your app.
 This name is used in the header and as the title of the pages.
+- `appDescription`: A brief description of your app.
+This description is utilized in SEO HTML meta tags to provide search engines with a clear summary of your app.
+- `appKeywords`: A list of keywords associated with your app.
+These keywords are used in SEO HTML meta tags to help improve your app's search engine ranking.
 - `primaryColor`: The primary color of the theme.
 This color is used in the header and other elements.
 The color should be from the Tailwind CSS color palette.

 Additionally, you can specify promotional links to your app in both the App Store and Play Store: